pguridi/pywars/README.md

   * **Stay**: The player decides not doing anything so it returns an empty dictionary.

 ## IMPORTANT ##
-The code used to implement `evaluate_turn` must be **PYPY COMPLIANT**, and that mean, among other things, that you can't use `import random` or `import time`.
-Several modules are not present in PyPy, and you must figure out how to live with that :P
+The code used to implement `evaluate_turn` must run in **PyPy**.
+For security reasons, the code runs in a PyPy Sandbox, so keep in mind that modules like `random` or `time` are not available, so you must figure out how to live with that :P